 3. Sun Allergy: This type of reaction occurs when the ink in your tattoo gets exposed to the rays of the sun.
 It is known as photodermatitis in medical terms.
-Inks containing cadmium sulfide are most likely to react to sunlight as they contain certain reactive oxygen species that can cause heat reactions and break down the skin (3).
+Inks containing cadmium sulfide are most likely to react to sunlight as they contain certain reactive oxygen species that can cause heat reactions and break down the skin, causing a photosensitivity rash (3).

-Note: that the allergic reaction can appear within minutes or hours of sun exposure, particularly with the use of black and blue inks.
+Note: that the photosensitivity rash can appear within minutes or hours of sun exposure, particularly with the use of black and blue inks.